 June 2019: Valentin received a planning grant from the German VolkswagenStiftung that aims at new research territories between life and natural sciences.
 The new initiative is called 'Change of course'.
+With the help of this proposal, Valentin's group wants to initiate neuroenergetic modeling to bridge theknowledge gap between the molecular and systems level of the brain.
+He will therefore team up with colleagues from mathematics, physics, and engineering for "Modelling neuroenergetics design".

 Munich Academics Stammtisch: meetup for Research Group Leaders in Munich